 The office telephones are used to conduct school business.
 Students will be allowed to use the telephone for emergency situations, i.e. an illness or injury.
 Students who wish to visit a friend, want a ride home, etc., are requested to make arrangements with their parents before they come to school in the morning.
-Students must have a note from their teacher to use the phone.
-Cell phones are not to be turned on, used or displayed while on campus.
+During school hours, students must have a note from their teacher to use the phone.